 We currently have 3 banners around the neighborhood, all with the same text.
 Two of them are vertically oriented (6′ tall by 3′ wide) and the other is horizontal (6′ wide by 3′ tall).
 They are supported by simple frames made of 1″ PVC pipe that is just fit together (well, mostly…we did end up gluing some of the joints to help combat strong winds).
 The banners are held onto the PVC with zip ties that go through holes we drilled in the corners of the frame.

 The frame itself is held down to the ground by tent stakes.
 It turns out, stakes are not sufficient when the Colorado winds come through.
-So now the frame is held down by stakes…and by cinderblocks on top of the legs…and by some fishing line guy wires where possible.
+So now the frame is held down by stakes…and by cinderblocks on top of the legs.
+We have also added some additional PVC bracing running from the top of each sign at an angle backwards to the ground.
+All of this together seems to be sufficient to withstand our strong winds.

 The banners have the following text: